Achievement House Inc

 How does Achievement House Inc spend its money?

 Achievement House Inc directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Achievement House Inc tax-deductible?